 Guide: Multilingual audio guide

 • Want to see Barcelona like a boss?
 This hop-on hop-off tour combo has you covered.
-The bus drops you right at the park entrance—no uphill treks or map disasters—so you can dive straight into Gaudí’s mosaic wonderland.
+The bus drops you right at the park entrance—so you can dive straight into Gaudí’s mosaic wonderland.

 • One ticket handles your transport, park entry, and even throws in that handy audio guide.
 It’s like your all-access pass to Barcelona without any of the headaches.